 Attending the school students will learn how to effectively convey important research results to a public of both experts and laypeople.

 - to structure posters and talks for conference presentations,

 - to write proposals at international level,

-- to communicate science to general public, students, and policymakers
+- to communicate science to general public, students, and policymakers,

-- to communicate through art and laboratories
+- to communicate through Art and Laboratories!,

-- to communicate through social networks and internet
+- to communicate through social networks and internet,

-Being involved in science communication activities will allow the students to gain communication technical skills that will be useful in their wider lives and will remind the students that science is an heritage that needs to be shared as a part of our culture.
+Being involved in science communication activities will allow the students to gain communication technical skills that will be useful in their wider lives and will remind the students that science is a heritage that needs to be shared as a part of our culture.

 The school has the aim of offering overview and training of scientific communication skills in all its forms.
 It will treat communication not only with an “educative aim” but also with a “scientific aim”.
 The lecturers will therefore not only present an overview of science communication from a theoretical point of view, but also will offer practical activities on abstract/paper writing and poster editing, on proposal and report drafting, and on how to improve communication to policymakers.
 All the lectures will be accompanied by laboratories and students will experience concrete activities.